 At Huntingdon, you could work with DNA in the lab, scrounge through swamps for salamanders, and talk about the immune system over lunch with professors.
 In these ways, Huntingdon faculty challenge you to learn through:

 - Lab research beginning your first semester

 - Field research

 - Marine science research at Dauphin Island Sea Lab

 - Internships with the FBI, hospitals, primate labs, research facilities, and veterinary clinics, among other placements

 - Teacher Candidate clinical experiences in at least two classroom settings (if you’re interested in teaching)

 - Science-based clubs and the Beta Beta Beta honor society

 - The Hobbs Honors Program

 Our alumni include teachers, environmental scientists, researchers, health professionals, veterinarians, and wildlife biologists.
-In recent years, graduates have studied medicine, dentistry, pharmacy, chiropractic, optometry, physician’s assistant, cell and molecular biology, and law.
+In recent years, graduates have studied medicine, dentistry, pharmacy, chiropractic, optometry, physician’s assistant, cell and molecular biology, nursing, ecology, conservation, and law.